sealcode/sealious/README.md

 Sealious
 ==========
 Warning!
 Sealious is still in very early stages of development.
-You are welcome to look around (even more so to contact us via [issues](https://github.com/Sealious/Sealious/issues)!)
+You are welcome to look around (even more so to contact us via [issue tracker](https://github.com/Sealious/Sealious/issues)!)

 What it is?
 ----------